Aliases for MYH1 Gene

 GeneCards Summary for MYH1 Gene

-MYH1 (Myosin, Heavy Chain 1, Skeletal Muscle, Adult) is a Protein Coding gene.
-Among its related pathways are Tight junction and Actin Nucleation by ARP-WASP Complex.
-GO annotations related to this gene include nucleotide binding and calmodulin binding.
-An important paralog of this gene is MYH4.
+MYH1 (Myosin Heavy Chain 1) is a Protein Coding gene.
+Diseases associated with MYH1 include Epilepsy, Idiopathic Generalized 12 and Myh-Associated Polyposis.
+Among its related pathways are Actin Nucleation by ARP-WASP Complex and Cytoskeleton remodeling Regulation of actin cytoskeleton by Rho GTPases.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and calmodulin binding.
+An important paralog of this gene is MYH2.

 Myosins are a large family of motor proteins that share the common features of ATP hydrolysis (ATPase enzyme activity), actin binding and potential for kinetic energy transduction.
 Originally isolated from muscle cells, almost all eukaryotic cells are known to contain myosins.